 According to Table 5-1 of Appendix 5 (see N° 9.7, 8)), coordination between BSS geostationary space stations is necessary if their frequency bands overlap and if the orbital separation is less than or equal to 16°.
 The value of 16° can be seen as overly conservative considering that a value of 9° is used for BSS between 10 and 15 GHz and 8˚ for FSS networks adjacent to the 21.4-22 GHz band (below and above).
 According to detailed analysis conducted within CEPT and ITU-R, CEPT is of the view that a coordination arc of 6° for geostationary BSS networks in the 21.4-22 GHz band should be used.
 Further study is needed to address the requirement for transitional measure at the stage of the notification for networks whose coordination request are submitted before the WRC-12.

-CEPT supports Method C and principles developed in Method B.
+CEPT supports Methods B and C of the CPM report.

 Associated feeder-link bands